Life Insurance Begins at Age Fifty

 Cash value life insurance can also be a good portfolio diversifier.
 That is because a whole life policy is unconnected to the securities market.
 You can think of it as cash or bond allocation in your overall investment nest that allows you to become more aggressive with stocks, commodities, or real estate in your IRA and 401(k) or taxable brokerage accounts.
 Cash value life insurance is also one alternative to home equity line of credit or other sources of borrowed money.
 That is because the money you usually borrow from your whole life insurance policy is not taxed (remember, whole life insurance policies are the only vehicle that you can borrow money out of and not have to pay taxes on).
 A policy loan is instant credit.
-You can borrow up to your total premiums paid with no questions asked, simply by sending a fax or sending the insurance company a check or wire transfer at the Newsad Insurance Services office.
-A simple phone call or e-mail starts this process for you.
-Besides speed, there are two huge advantages to CDs and loans, and that is that nobody runs a credit check or ties the interest rate to your credit score, and that you do not have to repay the money on any schedule.
-There is also no penalty if you want to make a withdrawal at or before age 59 ½ because it is not a taxable event like a withdrawal from an IRA or from a 401(k).
+You can borrow up to your total premiums paid with no questions asked, simply by sending a fax or sending the insurance company a check at the office of Newsad Insurance Services.
+A simple phone call or email starts this process for you.
+Besides speed, there are two huge advantages to CDs and conventional loans, and that is that nobody runs a credit check or ties the interest rate to your credit score, and that you do not have to repay the money on any schedule.
+There is also no penalty if you want to make a withdrawal at or before age 59 ½ because it is not a taxable event like a withdrawal from an IRA or a 401(k).
 Policy loans are not a totally free ride, however.
 They tend to acutely accumulate interest at 5% to 8% in your unpaid principal and accrued interest is deducted from the death benefit paid to your survivors, or from the cash value taken away if you discontinue the policy.